 The Light Dashboard’s new Audition tab lets you audition Light cues, letting you view level changes without actually changing the live levels being output to your lighting system.

-QLab 5 ships with instrument definitions for over 1400 different fixtures from 61 manufacturers, including fixtures from the following manufacturers new to QLab:
+QLab 5 ships with instrument definitions for over 1700 different fixtures from over 60 manufacturers, including fixtures from the following manufacturers new to QLab.

 Light commands can now be cut, copied, and pasted when they are selected in slider mode in the Levels tab of the Light cue inspector.

-The Network cue has been substantially revamped and now includes support for directly controlling a number of OSC-controllable programs and devices with a minimum of fuss and complexity.
-The available modes for the Network cue in QLab 5.0 are:
+The Network cue has been substantially revamped and can now send OSC, plain text via UDP, and hexadecimal codes via UDP.
+It also includes support for directly controlling a number of network-controllable programs and devices with a minimum of fuss and complexity through a collection of built-in network device descriptions including:

 The Network cue also supports both TCP and UDP transport, as well as OSC 1.1 argument types true